pvasek/kudu-wiki/Kudu-console.md

-Here is a short [screencast](http://www.youtube.com/watch?v=kxgTtIeFppk) that demonstrates the use of the Console.

 The Kudu Console is a tool that gives you both command line and file browser access to your sites, all from the comfort of a web browser.

-If you start at the [[root of the Kudu service|Accessing-the-kudu-service]] (e.g. https://yoursite.scm.azurewebsites.net/), you'll see a `Debug console` menu item that leads to the Kudu Console.
+** To access it, simply go to `{yoursite}.scm.azurewebsites.net`, and click on Debug Console at the top. **

+Here is a short [screencast](http://www.youtube.com/watch?v=kxgTtIeFppk) that demonstrates the use of the Console (though it's a bit outdated).

 Note that there is also a local (non-browser based) client that gives you the same Console functionality.
 See this [post](http://blog.amitapple.com/post/45675601255/azurewebsiteterminal) for details.
 The post also has some good information about the Console that also applies to the browser-based version, so please read through.